 - 1. Psychiatric Technician faculty shall recommend for graduation only those students who have met the requirements of the Psychiatric Technician Program. - a.
 Fast Track students can participate and are encouraged to participate in the graduation ceremony at Napa Valley College.
 DSH-Napa will hold a Pinning Ceremony, this is separate from the graduation ceremony and will be explained at the appropriate time. - 2.
 A student will not be permitted to attend the graduation ceremony from the program while on any status less than satisfactory. - 3.
 When the student has completed all requirements satisfactorily, they will receive a certificate of completion, which will be mailed to them after graduation. - 4.
 Upon graduation completion of the program you may apply to take the California State Board Examination to become a Licensed Psychiatric Technician. - 5.
 Application for examination includes: - a.
-Record of Conviction A statement regarding arrests. - b.
-Application Fees (State Board \$265.00) Fees subject to change without notice. - c.
-Two (2) identical passport photos (2" x 2" photographs with signature on back if mailing application). - d.
-Only one (1) picture is submitted via uploading with electronic BreEZe application.
-One (1) picture is retained to be used with the Admit Card on the testing date). - e.
-Record of Psychiatric Technician Program (Content and hours completed by the director of the program). - f.
-Fingerprints (Livescan \$61.00 subject to price increase). - g.
-Personal Data Card (Yellow and to be filled out by student). - h.
-Any paperwork submitted with the letter of conviction must be scanned, uploaded with BreEZe online applications, as well as mailed to BVNPT with hard copy application. - i.
-A letter briefly describing the past conviction, what one has done to change the applicant's life should be included and mailed to the BVNPT. - j.
-The BVNPT wants certified copies of all police reports and court records related to any reportable incident when requesting licensure application with the BVNPT.
+Record of Conviction A statement regarding arrests as well as documentation for each offense from the assigned courts and police departments. - b.
+Application Fees (State Board \$345.00) Fees subject to change without notice.
+This fee must be paid at the time of application and may only be through a major credit card or ATM. - c.
+Record of Psychiatric Technician Program (Content and hours completed by the director of the program). - d.
+Fingerprints (Livescan \$49.00-\$75.00 + agency's "rolling fee"). - e.
+Any paperwork submitted with the letter of conviction must be scanned, uploaded with BreEZe online applications, as well as mailed to BVNPT with hard copy application. - f.
+A letter briefly describing the past conviction, what one has done to change the applicant's life should be included and mailed to the BVNPT. - g.
+The BVNPT wants certified copies of all police reports and court records related to any reportable incident when requesting licensure application with the BVNPT. - h.
+If the student has been approved by the Disabled Support Programs & Services (DSPS) to receive accommodations, the student must obtain a letter from DSPS stating the reason for accommodation, a letter requesting the accommodations for state board examination, as well as a letter from the program director verifying these accommodations were provided during the program.
+All three letters will be uploaded to BreEZe at the time of application.